rishabh465/build-wise/README.md

-# BuildWise : an Ai powered Construction Cost Estimator and Optimizer for Civil Engineer
+# BuildWise : an Ai powered Construction Cost Estimator and Optimizer for Civil Engineering professionals and students

 A web application built to estimate and optimize construction costs.